About I-Cell Disease

 WHAT IS I-CELL?

-Mucolipidosis type II, also known as I-Cell Disease is a rare genetic disease with no current cure.
+Mucolipidosis II, also known as I-Cell Disease, is a rare inherited disorder with no current treatment or cure.
 It occurs due to a lack of several enzymes that leads to an accumulation of fatty substances and carbohydrates within the tissues of the body.
-Children with I-cell disease typically have difficulty in walking, frequent life-threatening respiratory infections, overgrowth of gum tissue, joint stiffness, and abnormalities of the heart.
+Children with I-Cell Disease typically have difficulty in walking, frequent life-threatening respiratory infections, overgrowth of gum tissue, joint stiffness, and abnormalities of the heart.

 I-Cell disease affects approximately 2 in 1 million children worldwide.